-3's Company Beats Trilogy in BIG3 League Basketball Behind Baron Davis Winner
+Baron Davis, Corey Maggette Shine in Friday BIG3 Basketball League Action

-3's Company Beats Trilogy in BIG3 League Basketball Behind Baron Davis WinnerJuly 7, 2018
+Baron Davis, Corey Maggette Shine in Friday BIG3 Basketball League ActionJuly 7, 2018

-Week 3 of the 2018 BIG3 Basketball schedule rolls on with four games from Oracle Arena in Oakland, California.
+Week 3 of the 2018 BIG3 Basketball scheduled rolled on Friday with four games from Oracle Arena in Oakland, California.

-The marquee game features two of the three remaining undefeated teams going head-to-head when Power takes on Tri-State.
-3 Headed Monsters, riding an early-season hot streak after coming up short in last year's title game, can move its record to 3-0 with a win against Killer 3's.
+The marquee game featured two of the three remaining undefeated teams going head-to-head when Power took on Tri-State.
+3 Headed Monsters, riding an early-season hot streak after coming up short in last year's title game, tried to move its record to 3-0 with a win against Killer 3's.

 Here's a look at how things played out from each of the four games on the BIG3 schedule for July 6.